 You might also like: Icebergs and Prehistoric Fjords | A Guide to Kayaking in Norway

-Mount Fløyen is about more than just hiking one of the best hikes in Norway.
-If you choose this trail you can also savour the Norwegian tradition of wild lodge camping if you choose.
-You will not stray far from the town of Bergen, so there is no chance of getting lost here.
+Mount Fløyen is one of the best hikes in Norway for beginners.
+You will be hiking near Bergen on a clearly marked trail, so there is no chance of getting lost here.
 (Please stop it, all of you who just said, "Challenge Accepted.")

 Closest town: Bergen

 This is the highest of Bergen’s mountains and certainly one from which to enjoy the panoramic views of one of Norway’s largest settlements.
-This is a perfect way to mingle with locals, as many choose to relax and escape from everyday stresses by hiking to the peak of Ulriken.
+This is a perfect way to mingle with locals, as many choose to relax and escape from everyday stresses by hiking to the peak of Ulriken (643m/2,109ft).

 Closest town: Bergen